Aggregated States

 Images as Values

-You can also use images as player symbols.
-When loaded and reused consistently, image references behave just like strings or numbers when passed to search and replace.
+Player symbols need not be text or numbers—they can also be images.
+When loaded once and reused consistently, image references behave exactly like other values when passed to search or replace.

 Winning patterns:

-🖼️ For image-based values to match, the exact image object must be used across both game state and win patterns.
-Avoid reloading or duplicating image instances.
+🖼️ For image-based values to match, the same image object must be reused in both the game state and the win patterns.

 3×3 Pattern Search in Larger Boards

-This variant keeps the same 3×3 winning patterns as before but plays the game on an n×n board, where n is randomly chosen between 4 and 9.
-The logic and pattern definitions remain unchanged—thanks to Quadrille’s ability to search for patterns anywhere within a larger board.
+The same 3×3 winning patterns can be reused on an n×n board, where n is chosen at random between 4 and 9.
+Neither the logic nor the pattern definitions need to change—Quadrille’s search scans for the 3×3 subgrid anywhere on the larger board.

 💡 Win detection is position-independent.
-As long as the board contains a region that matches the 3×3 pattern, search will find it—even on a larger grid.
+As long as the board contains a region identical to the 3×3 pattern, search will find it—even when the board is larger.

 sketch excerpt